In case you didn’t know, Easter is a really big candy holiday.

 The days where you could plop any old jelly bean down into the grassy Easter basket might be gone.

-6. Chocolate Crosses.
-Up from #7 last year.
+9. Chocolate Crosses.
+Down from #6 last year.

-Chocolate crosses have become an increasingly popular – but possibly not so well received – Easter candy.
-Much of the backlash seems to come from people trying to square the idea of turning a torture device into a yummy chocolate treat.
+Chocolate crosses are becoming less unpopular, moving from the #6 spot last year to #9.
+Much of the backlash against them seems to come from people trying to square the idea of turning a torture device into a yummy chocolate treat.